Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 One of the flashiest in this line, however, is the Expedition Field Chronograph with a genuine leather strap that even fits up to 8-inch wrist circumference.
 The black dial with Indiglo technology has a three-subdial chronograph measuring to 1/20 second.
 Water resistance is up to 100 meters (330 feet), while the 43mm brass case comes with durable mineral crystal.

 Timex Weekender collection is perfect for everyday casual wear for being simple yet decent.
 The interchangeable and slip-through straps that can be changed according to moods make the collection versatile.

 Case sizes vary from medium 38mm to above-average 42mm, and the backlight is available in all of the watches.

 People’s favorite seems to be the 40mm Timex Weekender Chronograph watch with genuine leather strap, 24-hour time, and stopwatch feature.
-The brass watch case is paired with mineral crystal, while the dark blue dial is lit up by Indiglo backlight when in need.
+The brass watch case is paired with mineral crystal, while the dark blue dial is lit up by Indiglo backlight.

 This Weekender accepts splashes and light rain but is not suitable for swimming or showering, so make sure you take it off before any contact with water.

 The Waterbury collection honors the company’s roots, promoting timepieces with very appealing looks and varied styles.
 Along with quartz movement come automatic self-winding mechanism watches with a 40-hour power reserve.